vault27/Foundation/paloalto.md

 - Each Layer 3 Ethernet, loopback, VLAN, and tunnel interface defined on the firewall must be associated with a virtual router
 - Each model supporting a different maximum of virtual routers

+## NAT

+Separate policy.
+Regulated by:
+- Zones
+- Interfaces
+- IP addresses
+- App services - ports

+First matched ruled is applied
+The advantage of specifying the interface in the NAT rule is that the NAT rule is automatically updated to use any address subsequently acquired by the interface.

+Supported  Source NAT types:
+- Static IP
+- Dynamic IP and port
+- Dynamic IP

+No NAT policy for exculsion
+Use session browser to find NAT rule name
+U-Turn NAT - user connects to Internal resource via external IP address and it is uturned on the firewall.
+Due to absence of internal DNS server for example.
+If we use regular Destination NAT for it, then traffic will be sent back to Internal network and web server will reply directly to client, causing assymetry.
+To avoid this Source NAT should be used as well, so the reply traffic will be sent to NGFW as well.
+Place the rule for it above all other

 ## User-ID

 - Runs either on the firewall (agentless implementation)